SaraKhild/QueryDslAndProjections/README.md

 <br>

-##### :pencil2: This query brings departments which have no employee hired yet, where to get department number of employee in employee table and filter the result if the values that are mentioned as part of the *
+##### :pencil2: `This query brings departments which have no employee hired yet, where to get department number of employee in employee table and filter the result if the values that aren't mentioned as part of the department number of department table then get this department infomation.`

 ###### Code :computer: